marine-predators-group/cams-nb/drafts/2019-06-25-Genome-Annotation---O.lurida-(v081)-Transcript-Isoform-ID-with-Stringtie-on-Mox.md

 This was run locally on my computer (swoose) and then `rsync`'d to Mox.

 NOTE: The "P" in the `*.P.qtrim.gz` represents trimmed reads that are properly paired, as determined by Trimmomatic/Trinity.
+See the [fastq.list.txt](https://gannet.fish.washington.edu/Atumefaciens/20190625_stringtie_oly_v081/fastq.list.txt) for the list of FastQ files used as input.
+For more info on input FastQ files, refer to [the Nightingales Google Sheet](http://b.link/nightingales).

 Here's the quick rundown of how transcript isoform annotation with Stringtie runs: